paboyle/Grid/README.md

 _Please do not send pull requests to the `master` branch which is reserved for releases._

+### Description
+This library provides data parallel C++ container classes with internal memory layout that is transformed to map efficiently to SIMD architectures.
+CSHIFT facilities are provided, similar to HPF and cmfortran, and user control is given over the mapping of array indices to both MPI tasks and SIMD processing elements.

+* Identically shaped arrays then be processed with perfect data parallelisation.
+* Such identically shaped arrays are called conformable arrays.

+The transformation is based on the observation that Cartesian array processing involves identical processing to be performed on different regions of the Cartesian array.

+The library will both geometrically decompose into MPI tasks and across SIMD lanes.
+Local vector loops are parallelised with OpenMP pragmas.

+Data parallel array operations can then be specified with a SINGLE data parallel paradigm, but optimally use MPI, OpenMP and SIMD parallelism under the hood.
+This is a significant simplification for most programmers.

+The layout transformations are parametrised by the SIMD vector length.
+This adapts according to the architecture.
+Presently SSE4, ARM NEON (128 bits) AVX, AVX2, QPX (256 bits), IMCI and AVX512 (512 bits) targets are supported.

+These are presented as `vRealF`, `vRealD`, `vComplexF`, and `vComplexD` internal vector data types.
+The corresponding scalar types are named `RealF`, `RealD`, `ComplexF` and `ComplexD`.

+MPI, OpenMP, and SIMD parallelism are present in the library.
+Please see [this paper](https://arxiv.org/abs/1512.03487) for more detail.

 ### Compilers

 Intel ICPC v16.0.3 and later